 Work bio, take three.

 Upon his release, there’s a 20 year gap where he’s off the grid.
-Jesus also had this gap, so we can only assume their circumstances were similar.
+Jesus also had this gap, so we can only assume the circumstances were similar.

-Asher reappeared over 13 years ago when he took employment as a janitor/ninja.
+Patrick reappeared over 13 years ago when he took employment as a janitor/international man of mystery.
 He has shown initiative, drive, and a fine eye for creating forts out of just about any materials laying around.

 In his spare time, he writes bios.